boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ### How to prepare an action for data fetching

-Create an action directory and dataAction.js `action/dataAction.js` Import Axios and types we want to use.
+Create an action directory and dataAction.js `action/dataAction.js` Import axios and types we want to use.

 ```js
   import axios from 'axios';
   import { DATA_FETCHING, DATA_FETCHED, DATA_ERROR } from '../types'
 ```

-Then we can create first action.
+Then we can create first `action`.
 During fetching data we want to modify some UI elements, that's why we want to know when an application started fetching data.

 ```js